MalteKiefer/cgit-nginx/README.md

 # cgit-nginx
 A debian based docker for cgit with nginx

+***This is only a mirror from my own hosted git server!
+This is only for issues and Docker Hub"

 ## Installation
 Download this image from the docker hub:
 ```bash